jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 ```
 <sup>Docs: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_container

-Sometimes with must be use the results to another module, then it's a good practice return the most relevant data.
+Sometimes must be use the results to another module, and then it's a good practice to return the most relevant data.

-To support these module, should be declared some variables to configure module.
+To support these module, some variables should be declared to configure the module.
 When the variables are not
-mandatory should be defined a default value to be used.
+mandatory  a default value should be defined to be used.

 In variables.tf file, insert following lines:
 ```shell